1. What is an assistance dog?

-A disability dog is defined under the Dog and Cat Management Act 1995 as follows:
+An assistance dog is defined under the Dog and Cat Management Act 1995

-Disability dogs help the disabled or partially disabled in a number of ways.
-People with conditions including vision or hearing loss, epilepsy, diabetes, mental illness can be assisted by a disability dog.
+Assistance dogs help the disabled or partially disabled in a number of ways.
+People with conditions including vision or hearing loss, epilepsy, diabetes, mental illness can be assisted by an assistance dog.

-Disability dogs help people by providing guidance, confidence, alerting when there is a sound or smell (e.g fire alarm or a person's low blood sugar) or simply by helping some one up if they are prone to falls.
-Disability dogs can help a person to access the community in the same ways as you and I.
+Assistance dogs help people by providing guidance, confidence, alerting when there is a sound or smell (e.g fire alarm or a person's low blood sugar) or simply by helping some one up if they are prone to falls.
+Assistance dogs can help a person to access the community in the same ways as you and I.

 Does Board accreditation mean I can travel with my dog in-cabin on an airline?

-Board accredited ‘disability dogs’ (assistance dogs) do not automatically have the right to travel in-cabin on airlines.
+Board accredited assistance dogs do not automatically have the right to travel in-cabin on airlines.

 Carriage of assistance animals in aircraft is covered under the Civil Aviation Regulation (1988) 256A.
 Further information is available on the Civil Aviation Safety Authority website: https://www.casa.gov.au/standard-page/air-operators-rules-and-regulations